EMDK/xamarin-docs/edge/source/api/EMDKManager.md

 Parameters:

-* Symbol.EMDK.Xamarin.EMDKManager+IEMDKListener **emdkListener** -  The EMDK Listener for listener callbacks.
+* Android.Content.Context **context** - The application context should be provided by the user.
 * Symbol.EMDK.Xamarin.EMDKManager+IEMDKListener **emdkListener** -  The EMDK Listener for listener callbacks.

 **Returns** - Symbol.EMDK.Xamarin.EMDKResults